FusionAuth/terraform-provider-fusionauth/docs/resources/registration.md

 * `user_id` - (Required) The Id of the User that is registering for the Application.
 * `application_id` - (Required) The Id of the Application that this registration is for.
+* `authentication_token` - (Optional) The authentication token that may be used in place of the User’s password when authenticating against this application represented by this registration.
+This parameter is ignored if generateAuthenticationToken is set to true and instead the value will be generated.
+* `generate_authentication_token` - (Optional) Determines if FusionAuth should generate an Authentication Token for this registration.
 * `data` - (Optional) An object that can hold any information about the User for this registration that should be persisted.
 * `preferred_languages` - (Optional) An array of locale strings that give, in order, the User’s preferred languages for this registration.
 These are important for email templates and other localizable text.
 * `roles` - (Optional) The list of roles that the User has for this registration.